 Below is a quick video to show you just how easy this appetizer is to make.
-You wouldn’t believe that these ingredients come together to make a cheesy-like queso that tastes like the real deal.
+You wouldn’t believe that these ingredients come together to make a plant-based, dairy-free nacho cheese dip that tastes like the real deal.
 This is a must-try recipe that is somewhat life changing (if you are the type of person where food can change your life).

 - 1 cup carrots, diced*

-- 1 cup raw, unsalted cashews (soaked in water overnight and then drained and rinsed)**
+- 1 cup raw, unsalted cashews or slivered almonds**

 - 1 teaspoon onion powder